belastingdienst/opr-paas/docs/overview/core_concepts/authorization.md

       exclude_appset_name: placeholder-appset-name
     ```

-!!!
-Note
+!!! note

     Groups that only have view defined will have the same permissions as groups
     without any functional roles.

 ### Paas